What does tune-up do

 How often should I get an HVAC tune-up?

-Most experts recommend getting an HVAC tune-up once a year, typically in the spring or fall before the peak heating or cooling season.
+Most HVAC experts recommend getting a tune-up once or twice a year, typically in the spring and fall before the peak heating and cooling seasons.

 Can I do an HVAC tune-up myself?